oracle/gdk-vscode-extensions/micronaut-tools/README.md

 ### Configure and Control Your Micronaut Application

-You can visually configure and control your Micronaut or GCN application using the **APPLICATIONS** view of the Micronaut Tools activity.
-The view displays all Micronaut and GCN applications in the current workspace:
+You can visually configure and control your Micronaut or GDK application using the **APPLICATIONS** view of the Micronaut Tools activity.
+The view displays all Micronaut and GDK applications in the current workspace:

 ![APPLICATIONS view](images/applications-view.png)